saintsal/daoistry/content/mindsets/blockchain-coordination.md

 And we could call a plane a bird-train, but we'd really be missing the point.

-We wouldn't get very far trying to understand planes if we kept thinking of them in terms of birds or trains only.
+We wouldn't get far trying to understand planes if we kept thinking of them in terms of birds or trains only.
 Clearly, something else is going on.

 ## Token economies are not based on the trade of goods or services